-Right now, Google's latest VR device is its Daydream View headset, but that relies on a smartphone to power it.
+Right now, Google's only VR device that is currently is its Daydream View headset, but that relies on a smartphone to power it.
 Google has revealed that its Daydream platform is now going to support a second class of VR headset, standalone VR devices that won't require a smartphone or PC to run.
 And Google will be partnering up with third-party manufacturers to make them.

 Read this: The best Daydream apps and games

-"Vive's standalone VR headset will provide a deeper and more immersive portable VR experience than ever before," said HTC in a press release.
-"More information on Vive's standalone VR headset will be made available soon, but rest assured it will be simple, easy-to-use and with no cables to connect.
+Moreover, in a press release released at the time of announcement, HTC said the headset "will be simple, easy-to-use and with no cables to connect.
 Just pick it up, put it on and be fully immersed in your new reality."